- Work was operationally completed in November 2016. Final striping will take place in spring 2017.

 What are the challenges we face?

 Traffic impacts – Keeping traffic and the economy moving during construction are among our top priorities.
 Lane and ramp closures will generally occur at night to reduce the impact on drivers and local businesses.
 We worked with the cities of Carnation, Fall City and Redmond as well as King County as we planned the closures.
-Some drivers and businesses may still be occasionally inconvenienced, but we did our best to balance completing the work successfully with minimizing the impacts to drivers and businesses.

 What should drivers expect?